GEOS-ESM/GEOSgcm_GridComp/README.md

-# OpenACC Port of vtrisolvesurf subroutine in Turbulence Physics
+# OpenACC Port of run_edmf subroutine in Turbulence Physics